Occupational Therapy & Assistive Technology Services for Children, Families, and Educators

 Alescia earned her Bachelor of Science degree in Occupational Therapy from Quinnipiac University in 2003 and went on to earn her Master of Science degree in Occupational Therapy from Boston University in 2008.
 She developed a passion for working with children and has had the privilege of collaborating with amazing clinicians and educators in some of the top-rated school districts in the country.
 She holds national certification and registration in occupational therapy (NBCOT) as well as national certification as an assistive technology practitioner (RESNA).
 She is licensed by the Connecticut Department of Public Health as an occupational therapist with AOTA-recognized expertise in the areas of early identification, pediatrics, and handwriting.
 Alescia has completed extensive professional development and training in the areas of sensory integration, autism, trauma-informed practice, visual motor perceptual skills, special education, deaf-blindness, and low/no vision.
 In her role as an occupational therapist, Alescia has researched, documented, and delivered professional development for educational teams as well as supported parents and therapists in the home and community settings.
 Additionally, Alescia has successfully written and won grants allowing for the creation of sensory-informed classrooms in public school settings.

-Mrs. Ford-Lanza has written and published over 80 developmentally-minded articles on her Inform.
+Ms. Ford has written and published countless developmentally-minded articles on Adapt & Learn's Inform.
 Inspire.
 Include. blog and is continually published in industry magazines and numerous online forums.
-Alescia is a contributing Advisory Board member of Wolf + Friends, a therapeutic lifestyle website designed to be inclusive, empowering, and fun!
-She is also a contributing content writer for Autism Parenting Magazine and Harkla, a children's educational resource company that features therapeutic, research-based articles and products to support children with special needs.
-Through her Inform.
+Alescia was a contributing Advisory Board member of Wolf + Friends and a contributing content writer for Autism Parenting Magazine and Harkla.co.
+Through her company's Inform.
 Inspire.
 Include. blog, Alescia also helps to connect families with products that are designed with development in mind.

-Adapt & Learn, LLC. was founded on the mission that children of all abilities can play, adapt, learn, and develop with the right therapeutic and educational supports.
+Adapt & Learn was founded on the mission that children of all abilities can play, adapt, learn, and develop with the right therapeutic and educational supports.
 We strive to help them along this continuum by fostering a love of learning and building upon individual successes.